ETS-Next-Gen/writing_observer/README.md

 make install
 ~~~~~

 And follow the instructions.
-Then fix up the makefile and make a PR :)
+You'll probably run into bugs.
+Work around the bugs.
+Then fix up the makefile and make a PR to address those bugs :)

 Once that's done, run: